 I’ve complained about Google elsewhere, suffice it to say that Page and Brin are but two people and there are a lot more “really smart people” around than just those two.
 They’re resting on their search laurels when those expired long ago.
 What is Google, except another megalomaniac corporation a’ la Microsoft, with the expectation they can totally dominate one or more entire sectors of our economy?
 Isn’t it fascinating to watch the press discuss the imminent capture of decisionmaking for the Internet as a whole by these two jerks, as if to allow such a thing to happen makes any sense?
 Oh — right, if it has an economic (a neoliberal economic) justification, then forget if it totally flies in the face of Democracy.

 Fine.
 I am but one grain of sand on the beach.
 But, I boycott Google to the extent that I can, and I encourage everyone else to do so as well.
 The really strange thing is that boycotts do work once enough people get involved.
 So if you face the persistent existence of certain crap in your face – it’s natural to boycott it.
 Refuse it.
-Say No. I use “search.yippy.com” to do web searches; “google” is not a verb referring to web searches any more than Google is a noble selfless corporation, the sycophants at the dictionary notwithstanding.
+Say No. I use “www.yippy.com” to do web searches; “google” is not a verb referring to web searches any more than Google is a noble selfless corporation, the sycophants at the dictionary notwithstanding.

 Quit lying to yourself.
 If they can buy you with convenience, then you are easily bought.
 In a market where every joker competes with so-called “free” stuff, then hold high standards for that free stuff.
 The correct answer, though, to the free stuff, is to ignore it.